Statistics, Causality and Bell's Theorem

-Quite a few generalised Bell inequalities have turned out to be of particular interest, for instance, the work of Zohren and Gill concerned the $2\times 2\times r$ case and discussed a class of inequalities, one for each $r$, whose asymptotic properties could be studied as $r$ increased to infinity.
-Further statistical connections to missing data problems and optimal experimental design, have been exploited by \hyperref[vandametal05]{van Dam, Gill and Grunwald (2005)} and \hyperref[gill07]{Gill (2007)}.
+Quite a few generalised Bell inequalities have turned out to be of particular interest, for instance, the work of Zohren and Gill concerned the $2\times2\times r$ case and discussed a class of inequalities, one for each $r$, whose asymptotic properties could be studied as $r$ increased to infinity.
+Further statistical connections to missing data problems and optimal experimental design, have been exploited by \citet{vandametal05} and \citet{gill07}.

-Much of the material of this section is covered in an excellent survey paper by \hyperref[brunneretal13]{Brunner et al.\ (2013)}, from which I took, with the permission both of the authors and of the artist Daniel Cavalcanti, the two illustrations in Figure 3: the first is a cartoon of the $2\times 2\times 2$ case, the second of the general case.
+Much of the material of this section is covered in an excellent survey paper by \citet{brunneretal13}, from which I took, with the permission both of the authors and of the artist Daniel Cavalcanti, the two illustrations in Figure~\ref{fig3}: the first is a cartoon of the $2\times2\times2$ case, the second of the general case.

-\section{Quantum Randi challenges}
+\section{Quantum Randi Challenges}

 A second reason for the specific form of the proof of Bell's theorem which started this paper is that it lends itself well to design of computer challenges.
 Every year, new researchers publish, or try to publish, papers in which they claim that Bell made some fundamental errors, and in which they put forward a specific local realist model which allegedly reproduces the quantum correlations.
 The papers are long and complicated; the author finds it hard to get the work published, and suspects a conspiracy by ``The Establishment''.
 The claims regularly succeed in attracting media attention, occasionally becoming head-line news in serious science journalism; some papers are published, too, and not only in obscure journals.